Programme

 insights and, in the process, possible new solutions to these

 challenges.
-Participants will be asked to bring with them a current
+Participants are asked to bring with them a

-significant problem on which they are working and, using insights
+current significant problem on which they are working and, using

-from the programme, develop some new and more effective ways of
+insights from the programme, develop some new and more effective

-tackling it.
-In that sense it goes beyond the customary 'technical'
+ways of tackling it.
+In that sense it goes beyond the customary

 The programme is being provided by the Small Countries Financial